+Referred-In

-- Inpatient Individuals admitted to acute care facilities or specialty hospitals such as those providing rehabilitation or pediatric services, who have been assigned a bed, a unique identifier, and who have been accepted by the organization for the purpose of receiving services on a time-limited basis - Resident Individuals admitted to extended care facilities, personal care homes and group homes, who have been accepted by the organization for medical, health, and/or residential services on a longer-term basis, have been assigned a bed and a unique identifier. - Referred-In-An individual or specimen that has been referred for services from another health service organization (as locally defined); and whose person identifiable data is recorded in the registration or information system of the organization and to whom a unique identifier is assigned to record and track services.
-Examples include individuals referred from a health service organization for MRI scans, Respiratory Therapy services such as hyperbaric chamber, and specimens tested by the Clinical Laboratory.
+A hospital client or specimen that has been referred for hospital services from another health service organization; and whose person-identifiable data is recorded in the registration or information system of the organization and to whom a unique identifier is assigned to record and track services.
+Examples include individuals referred from a health service organization for an MRI exam, respiratory services such as hyperbaric chamber and specimens to be tested by the clinical laboratory.